bandzcash/bandz-js/README.md

 Repays a borrow on the specific reserve, for the specified amount (or for the whole amount, if (-1) is specified). the target user is defined by `onBehalfOf`.
 If there is no repayment on behalf of another account, `onBehalfOf` must be equal to `user`.

-- @param `user` The ethereum address that repays
+- @param `user` The smartBCH address that repays
-- @param `reserve` The ethereum address of the reserve on which the user borrowed
+- @param `reserve` The smartBCH address of the reserve on which the user borrowed
 - @param `amount` The amount to repay, or (-1) if the user wants to repay everything
 - @param `interestRateMode` Whether the borrow will incur a stable or variable interest rate (1 | 2)
-- @param @optional `onBehalfOf` The ethereum address for which user is repaying.
+- @param @optional `onBehalfOf` The smartBCH address for which user is repaying.
 It will default to the user address

 ```
 enum InterestRate {